 You can play all of them for sweeps coins or for gold coins.
 Expect a lot of small, micro-stakes action, as well as wild and loose play.

 Each Sunday, Global Poker hosts a tournament with a $50,000 guaranteed prize pool.
 Smaller tournaments are also running around the clock.
 Occasionally, the Global Poker Open tournament will run.
 The last one featured an impressive $1,000,000 in guarantees.

 Jackpot sit n’ gos are three-handed, super-turbo games.
 They are a variation on the lottery sit ’n go concept.
 The attraction is that you won’t know what the prize pool is before the action starts.
 You can win 2,000x your buy-in if you hit the jackpot.

 Alternatives for Tennessee poker players: Games in neighboring states

 Depending on which part of Tennessee you live in, there may be poker options in neighboring states.

-While some states (Kentucky and Georgia) are not poker-friendly, others have rooms.
+While some states (Kentucky and Georgia) are not poker-friendly, others have poker rooms in local casinos.
 If you are in eastern Tennessee, the Harrah’s Cherokee Resort in North Carolina is nearby.
-This big casino has a poker room which sees national tours stop by, as well hosting its own cash games and tournaments.
+This big casino has a poker room which sees national tours stop by.
+It also hosts its own cash games and tournaments.

-TN was not considered likely to be an early mover with sports betting.
-Following daily fantasy sports regulation in 2016, though, online sports betting sites were regulated in 2019.
-By 2020, there could be multiple online sports betting sites and apps available in the state.
+Tennessee was not considered likely to be an early mover with sports betting.
+Following daily fantasy sports regulation in 2016, though, the state legalized and regulated online sports betting sites in 2019.
+As of Nov.
+2020, there are now multiple online sports betting sites and apps available in the state.